Seattle schools sue tech giants over social media harm - NewsBreak

 Snap launched an in-app support system called Here For You in 2020, to help those who might be having a mental health or emotional crisis find expert resources, and it also has enabled settings that allow parents to see whom their children contact on Snapchat, though not the content of those messages.
 It also has recently expanded content about the new 988 suicide and crisis phone system in the U.S.

-Google spokesperson José Castañeda said the company, which owns YouTube, had also given parents the ability to set reminders, limit screen time and block certain types of content on their children's devices.
+José Castañeda, a spokesperson for Google, said Google, which owns YouTube, had also given parents the ability to set reminders, limit screen time and block certain types of content on their children's devices.

 "We have invested heavily in creating safe experiences for children across our platforms and have introduced strong protections and dedicated features to prioritize their well being," Castañeda said.